GUSELKUMAB INJ,SOLN NEW

 - Current or prior moderate to severe ulcerative colitis (UC) confirmed by endoscopy or imaging

-- Prescribed and monitored by a VA / VA Community Care gastroenterologist / hepatologist or locally designated expert
+- Prescribed and monitored by a VA/VA Community Care gastroenterologist/hepatologist or locally designated expert

 - Obtained liver panel including bilirubin

-Additional Inclusion Criteria (One Required)
+Additional Inclusion Criteria (One Must Be Met)

 - Primary nonresponse, inadequate partial response, or loss of response after 12 weeks of one TNFI in the presence of adequate TNFI levels (mechanistic failure)

-Sequencing & Retesting Policies
+Sequencing & Clinical Management

 - Applies only to new starts; stable patients should not be switched to a criteria-required prior agent for nonmedical reasons